hlship/threaded-conversation/docs/conversation.md

 the player just discussed in the previous tick, and this is the chance for the NPCs reply to be printed.

-If the current quip is dead ended (no further quips follow it directly or indirectly) and there's any additional queued quips for the NPC, then the next quip is taken from the NPCs queue and its reply is printed (and the quip becomes the current quip).
+If the current quip is dead ended (no further quips follow it directly or indirectly) and there's any additional queued quips for the NPC, then the next quip is taken from the NPCs queue, its reply is printed, and the quip becomes the current quip.

 Quips may be queued in one of four ways: